VBAndCs/sVB-Small-Visual-Basic/Readme.md

 This will highlight the nearest block that contains the statement, and move to the nearest
 keyword up or down according to the shortcut keys you are using.

-21. Make it easy to crate a new form and show it from code:
+21. Make it easy to create a new form and show it from code:
 ```vb
 form2 = Forms.AddForm("form2")
 form2.Text = "Form2"